Vaisshnavy12/The-Spice-Deciders-/README.md

 #### _How To Play Escape_

 1. You can control the character by using the arrow keys on your keyboard.
+2. Move and go through the obsticles
-2. Get your character to the exit point
+3. Get your character to the exit point

+### *Main Credits*

+1.Yyenh - readme writer and coordinator

+2.Vaishnavy12 - graphics research and source scouter

+3.Harshini1030 - main coder and game checker

+we helped each other out through the difficult process